-- 1. Read General Regulations and General Regulations 4-H & FFA - 2.
-Each member may not exhibit more than 4 entries.
-3. - Only those who meet the requirement of the electric - project are eligible to exhibit in this division.
-4 Use the exhibit entry tag available at the county - extension office.
-Record all requested information on entry tag and

-- Article should be cleaned before exhibiting if it has been used. - A sheet of operation instructions should be furnished for any exhibit not self-explanatory. - Exhibit should be able to be operated.
+- Read General Regulations and General Regulations 4-H & FFA - 2.
+Each member may not exhibit more than 4 entries. - 3.
+Only those who meet the requirement of the electric - project are eligible to exhibit in this division. - 4.
+Use the exhibit entry tag available at the county extension office. - Record all requested information on entry tag and securely attach to exhibit. - 5.
+Article should be cleaned before exhibiting if it has been used. - 6.
+A sheet of operation instructions should be furnished for any exhibit not self-explanatory. - Exhibit should be able to be operated.
 If battery power is required, batteries should be furnished. - No hand dipped solder may be used on exhibits. - Exhibitor should be present to talk with the judge. - 10.
-Any project with a complexity of size or electronics must have - 1)Instructions for assembly and use and
+Any project with a complexity of size or electronics must have

+1)Instructions for assembly and use and